cncf/tag-security/community/assessments/guide/README.md

 * Project lead presents to TAG during TAG meeting
 * Presentation is recorded as part of standard TAG process
-* Presentation slides are linked in the /assessments/projects/project-name/
+* Presentation slides are linked in the /community/assessments/projects/project-name/ folder

 The assessment team also should give a quick rundown of the assessment recommendations.